ruchanimbalkar/countries-app-fall-2025/version-0/README.md

 ## 👋 Welcome!

-Your challenge is to build a website with React.js that pulls country data from the `localData.js` file and displays it like the designs.
+Your challenge is to build a website with React.js that pulls country data from the `localData.js` file and displays it like the [Figma designs](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=1045-2&p=f&t=T2oSD2lU7TuxaG13-0).

 ## 🎯 Requirements for Version 0